gee-community/arcgis-earthengine-toolbox/docs/index.md

     - Download Image by Asset ID
     - Download Image by Serialized Object
     - Download Image Collection by Asset ID
+    - Download Image Collection by Asset ID at Multiple Regions
     - Download Image Collection by Serialized Object
     - Download Image Collection to GIF
     - Save Earth Engine Asset to Serialized JSON File
-    - Upload File(s) to Goolge Cloud Storage and Convert to Earth Engine Asset
+    - Upload File(s) to Cloud Storage and Convert to Earth Engine Asset
  - Data Processing Tools
     - Apply Filters to Collection Dataset by Asset ID
     - Apply Filters to Collection Dataset by Serialized Object